andysama79/quantum-recurrent-neural-network/progress.md

-# Quantum Recurrent Neural Networks
+# Recurrent Quantum Neural Networks

+## Introduction
 The project is driven by the absence of any viable recurrent quantum network.
-Although Variational Quantum Eigensolvers (VQEs) exist, the resultant Quantum Circuits are very dense, compressing a lot of parameters into a relatively compact circuit [[1]](#references).
+Although Variational Quantum Eigensolvers (VQEs) exist, the resultant Quantum Circuits are very dense, compressing a lot of parameters into a relatively compact circuit [[1]](#quantum-neuron-an-elementary-building-block-for-machine-learning-on-quantum-computers).
 The high density of entangling gates, lack of correlation between parameters results in highly over-parameterized models which are hard to train on classification tasks on inputs larger than a few bits.

-## Introduction
 This project focusses on constructing a QRNN, and compare it's performance on non-trivial tasks such as sequence learning and integer digit classification.

 The reference paper exploits the nature of quantum mechanics.
 The interatcions of any quantum system can be described by a Hermitian Operator $\bold{\mathcal{H}}$ which generates the system's time evolution under the unitary map:
 $$U(t) = \exp(-itH)$$
 which is a solution to the Schrodinger equation.

-Further, any quantum circuit compresing a sequence of individual unitary quantum gates of the form $U_i(t_i)$ for a set of parameters $t_i$ is intrinsically unitary and inherently linear [[1]](#references).
+Further, any quantum circuit compresing a sequence of individual unitary quantum gates of the form $U_i(t_i)$ for a set of parameters $t_i$ is intrinsically unitary and inherently linear [[1]](#recurrent-quantum-neural-networks-1).
 This is promising because then a parameterized quantum circuit serves as a prime candidate for a unitary recurrent network.

 ## QNLP
 We start with experiments on Quantum Natural Language Processing.
 This represents a fascination convergence between quantum computing and computational linguistics, aimed at enhancing natural language processing (NLP) tasks.
 We start off with a simple integration of lambeq and Pennylane libraries.